Clayton West railway station

 Clayton West railway station is a station that was previously on the national rail network (until 1983) and now forms the eastern terminus of the Whistlestop Valley.
 It is situated in Clayton West, West Yorkshire, England.
+It is 11 mi 18 chain from Huddersfield, measured via Shepley.

 History

 The 3+1/2 mi Clayton West branch line to Clayton West from Shepley Junction was authorised by an act of Parliament on 11 June 1866.
 It was opened on 1 September 1879 and was built to double line standards, as so many of the Lancashire & Yorkshire Railway branch lines in this area were.

 It was closed on 24 January 1983.
+The station reopened as part of the Whistlestop Valley heritage railway in 1991, and now forms the main station for the railway.